smart-on-fhir/smart-scheduling-links/specification.md

 ## APIs hosted by _Provider Slot Server_

 The goal of Slot Search APIs is to ensure that a high-volume Appointment Search Client can keep up to date with slots and availability.
-To this end, servers should be optimzied to support the following client behaviors:
+To this end, servers should be optimized to support the following client behaviors:

 1. Client retrieves an updated list of `Schedule`, `Slot`, and `Location` data on a ~daily basis.
 This allows the client to assemble a databse of slow-changing details (e.g., clinical services and locations), optimized for client-local database queries.